Go back to normal view

 Baptism (or 'Christening' as it is often called) marks the beginning of a journey with God, which continues for the rest of our lives.
 It is a celebration, a time to come together with family and friends; remembering that your child is loved by God, is part of a wider community and has a place with God's people.

-Here are some frequently asked questions about getting your child baptised, but please contact Nick, our Vicar, at the Parish Office for more information and to arrange the date and any other details necessary.
+Here are some frequently asked questions about getting your child baptised, but please contact Brandy, our Assistant Priest after the service one Sunday, or via the Parish Office for more information and to arrange the date and any other details necessary.
 You will need to complete an application form, which you can obtain from the Parish Office.

 Do we need to live in St Martin’s Parish to get my child baptised there?

-Baptisms usually take place in your local parish church, however if you are not from within St Martin’s Parish and wish to have your child baptised with us, we can probably help you.
+Baptisms usually take place in your local parish church, however if you are not from within St Martin’s Parish and wish to have your child baptised with us, we may be able to help you.

 When can we hold the baptism?

 We usually arrange baptisms during our main Sunday service at 10am.
-There also may be opportunities to have a service at a different time, again usually on a Sunday afternoon, but please talk Nick, our Vicar for more information.
+There also may be opportunities to have a service at a different time, again usually on a Sunday afternoon, but please talk to Brandy for more information.

 Can anyone have a baptism service?